Latest EECS News

 When are the admissions decisions made?

 Most decisions for PhD admissions are typically finalized by the end of March, but some decisions may be made as late as April 15.
 For Fall quarter MS admission, given that the number of applications is much larger, we proceed in batches, trying to find the best match between newcoming MS students and academic advisers.
-The first batch typically begins mid-March and subsequent batches are processed every 2-3 weeks and may go on until June.
+The first batch typically begins in January and subsequent batches are processed every 2-3 weeks and may go on until June.